 1 minute recording by Yeon Jeong to be viewed in VIDEO section.

 Mexico – March 2022

 PETER BAREN.
 PERFORMANCE SUITES.
 [Artists pages – No. 25 March issue] El Rizo Robado – Online art and poetry magazine, Mexico.

 Grace Exhibition Space, New York US.
 May 2022 – September 2021

 15th ANNIVERSARY & EXHIBITION 2006-2021: WILD/ALIVE!
 Home of the Avant-Garde.

 Every Friday: 9:30 -11:00 pm.
 Celebrating 15 Years of Presenting Performance Art in New York City!
 Artifacts, Images, Videos & more.
 Works by Non Grata Group, Miao Jiaxin, Geraldo Mercado, Peter Baren, Poppy Jackson, Martin O’Brien, Nicole Goodwin & more

-PB presentation on display – one of the stained shirts and balaclava with rainbow colours used in 2010 performance at Grace, Broadway Av.
+PB presentation on display – one of the stained shirts and balaclava with rainbow colours used in 2010 performance with Graeme Wilson.
+Grace, Broadway Av.
 Brooklyn.